-Do universities like head boy/girls?Watch
+Do universities like head boy/girls?Watch this thread

 Is it true that oxbridge dont care about head girls/boys and treat their application the same as other candidates.